JaiswalShivang/Zorvyn-apis/README.md

 # Zorvyn Finance Dashboard API

 A RESTful backend for a role-based finance dashboard.
-Built with Node.js, Express, Prisma ORM, and PostgreSQL.
+Built with Node.js, Express, Prisma ORM, PostgreSQL, and Redis caching.

 ## Tech Stack